SoySauceLab/CollectionKit/README.md

 Note that we used `ArrayDataSource` & `ClosureViewSource` here.
 These two classes are built-in to CollectionKit, and should be able to serve most jobs.
 But there could be other `dataSource` and `viewSource` as well.
 You might implement a `dataSource` that pulls data from the network and cache it locally, imagine a `NetworkDataSource` that retrives json data and parse it into swift objects in your project.

-## Reload
+### Reload

-It is simple to update the collectionView with new data as well:
+It is easy to update the CollectionView with new data.

 ```swift
 dataSource.data = [7, 8, 9]
 ```

-This will trigger an update of the collectionView that is served by this dataSource.
+This will trigger an update of the CollectionView that is served by this dataSource.

 <img src="https://cdn.rawgit.com/SoySauceLab/CollectionKit/4045170/Resources/example2.svg" />

-Note that `append` and other array actions will also work.
+Note that `append` and other array mutating methods will also work.

 ```swift
 dataSource.data.append(10)